serebrov/so-questions/nodejs-upwork-oauth/README.md

 ### Step 2.
 Ask the user to grant you an access.

-Your application just re-directs the user to the special URL provided by Service.
+Your application just redirects the user to the special URL provided by Service.

 The service shows a dialog where the user can provide access for your application.
 This special URL includes the `temporary token` from the step 1, so the Service knows which application asks for the access.